 People with bipolar disorder may use the same substances in both manic and depressive periods or use multiple substances with different effects.
 Drugs like alcohol and marijuana can help people feel calmer during manic periods or may act to heighten feelings of creative inspiration.
 Alcohol can also numb the pain associated with a depressive episode.
 Whereas, Stimulants can temporarily boost energy.

 Some of the biggest risks for people with co-occurring mood and substance use disorders come from the residual effects that occur between periods of use.
-Most substances that boost mood or energy causes people to experience dysphoria and lethargy after their effects wear off.
+Most substances that boost mood or energy cause people to experience dysphoria and lethargy after their effects wear off.
 These effects can be especially severe for people with bipolar disorder and may trigger a mood episode.